|Copyright © 2007

 work release for prisoners: the corridor is always crowded at that time.
 I figured I had 15 minutes to get out of my

 room, slip into the broom closet, get into the uniform then melt into the crowd unnoticed.
-I would go to the exit door
+I would go to the exit

-The sergeant at the control room looks at everyone wanting into the sallyport (a sallyport is a holding area in
+this: The sergeant at the control room looks at everyone wanting into the sallyport (a sallyport is a holding area in

 between two locked steel doors).
 When he’s satisfied he’s only releasing staff, he pushes a button which opens the